-So you’ve got some extra weight through your belly area and you want to know how to lose it?
+So you've got some extra weight through your belly area and you want to know how to lose it?
 That sounds about right.
-Of all four body types from The Belly Burn Plan, half fall into the apple shape body type group.
-It’s very common.
+Of all four body types from The Belly Burn Plan, half fall into the apple shape body type.
+It's very common.
 And fortunately for you, this is the body type that sees the results fastest!

 Your body type probably stores unnecessary fat through the belly area.
 Your legs, hips, arms and back are probably lean.
 If this doesn't sound like you, the read more about your body type to follow the correct meal plan.

 Despite your leaner legs, it seems like every bit of extra fat gets stored right through your belly.
 For you to lose weight, you need to focus on your diet - plain and simple.

 When I say "diet", I don't mean counting calories or worrying about how much you weigh.
 If you eat the right foods, and follow this apple shape meal plan, weight will naturally come off.

 It's not magic.
 It's hormones.
 You've got a couple pretty unruly hormones that are sending signals to your body to store more fat right through your belly area.

 Unfortunately, belly fat is the most dangerous type.